TunisianJS/talks/archive/talk_5_covid-19/README.md

 ## Talks :

-  - No Front-End Framework By Burawi Ben Ammar.

-  - Go Functional with Scala.js Saddam Abu Ghaida.

-  - Lodash Library !!
-By Fares Karbia.
+  - Redux or Not to Redux By Medhat Dawoud.

+  - Building a linux container runtime like Docker By Walid Dridi.

+  - Blockchain & Smart Contract Fundamental By Moez Gharsallah.

+## Watch our Meetup